-- The Padina license is located 4km east of the Bor Mine Complex, adjacent to Branik to the east, and totals 12 sq.km. - Data review including structural interpretation, geophysical surveys of ground magnetics, CSAMT, IP and gravity data, as well as alteration and geochemistry analysis have been undertaken. - In Q2-2021, the Vale funded program undertook: - o an IP (Induced polarization) geophysics survey for a total of 12 line km of IP was completed.
-As a result of the interpretation modeling, one geophysical target has been tested to a depth of 450 metres.
+- The Padina license is located 4 km east of the Bor Mine Complex, adjacent to Branik to the east, and totals 12 sq.km. - Data review including structural interpretation, geophysical surveys of ground magnetics, CSAMT, IP and gravity data, as well as alteration and geochemistry analysis have been undertaken. - In Q2-2021, the Vale funded program completed: - IP (Induced polarization) geophysics survey for a total of 12 line km.
+As a result of the interpretation modeling, one geophysical target has been tested to a depth of 450 meters.
 Complete assays for drill hole 21-PAD-01 were received and there were no significant intersections reported.

-o additional geophysical targets are being reviewed for further drill testing at Padina.
+• Additional geophysical targets are being reviewed for further drill testing at Padina.